Storm damage scenes from across the Ohio Valley; National Weather Service confirms at least two tornadoes

-(WTRF) — Today’s storms caused extensive damage in many Ohio Valley communities.
+(WTRF) — Thursday’s storms caused extensive damage in many Ohio Valley communities.

 The National Weather Service confirms there was a tornado in New Athens.
 They also confirm that a tornado touched down in New Alexandria.